osjacky430/tmr_listener/README.md

 - consider function accepting types that can be implicitly converted to the desired type
 - Implement some services
 - TM functions, and project variables
+- MUST disable user construct Expression from string, only internally usable
+- Reply if tm message not yet respond is bugged since the response is not queued, fix it in the future
 - More Unit test
   - Connection